KishanTeli/ML_Exercise/README.md

 ---

-Enjoy exploring the MAGIC Gamma Telescope dataset and have fun building models!
+Enjoy exploring the ML dataset and have fun building models!